josephlhall/IASA2-wrkshp-report/draft-IASA2-wrkshp-report.md

 To make changes, the IETF community first needs to understand the challenges and/or missed opportunities within the current system.
-A number of areas face challenges: structural issues regarding the roles and interfaces between the IETF, the IAOC, ISOC, the IESG, and contractors; the IETF funding model; availability of staff, contractor, and volunteer resources compared to the administrative workload; and internal IAOC organizational issues.
+A number of areas face challenges: structural and organizational issues regarding the roles and interfaces between the IETF, the IAOC, ISOC, the IESG, and contractors; the IETF funding model; transparency and communication issues among the many IASA moving pieces; availability of staff, contractor, and volunteer resources compared to the administrative workload; and internal IAOC organizational issues.